-A. is integrated in and facilitates full access to the greater community;

-B. ensures the individual receives services in the community to the same degree of access as individuals not receiving medicaid HCBS;

-C. maximizes independence in making life choices;

-D. is chosen by the individual (in consultation with the guardian if applicable) from among residential and day options, including non-disability specific settings;

-E. ensures the right to privacy, dignity, respect and freedom from coercion and restraint;
+- A. is integrated in and facilitates full access to the greater community; - B. ensures the individual receives services in the community to the same degree of access as individuals not receiving medicaid HCBS; - C. maximizes independence in making life choices; - D. is chosen by the individual (in consultation with the guardian if applicable) from among residential and day options, including non-disability specific settings; - E. ensures the right to privacy, dignity, respect and freedom from coercion and restraint; - F. optimizes individual initiative, autonomy and independence in making life choices;

-F. supports health and safety based upon the individual's needs, decisions or desires;

-[F.] G. optimizes individual initiative, autonomy and independence in making life choices;

-$[G{\tau}]$ H. provides an opportunity to seek competitive employment;

-[H.] I. provides individuals an option to choose a private unit in a residential setting; and

-[L] J. facilitates choice of services and who provides them.
+- G. provides an opportunity to seek competitive employment; - H. provides individuals an option to choose a private unit in a residential setting; and - I. facilitates choice of services and who provides them.